-In appeals involving special-purpose properties reference should be made to page AP-8 of the Tennessee Assessment Manual which discusses the concepts of value in use versus value in exchange.
-In a nutshell, the Tennessee Assessment Manual provides that special purpose properties are valued in use and the cost approach generally constitutes the appropriate methodology.
+In appeals involving special-purpose properties reference was historically made to page AP-8 of the Tennessee Assessment Manual which discussed the concepts of value in use versus value in exchange.
+In a nutshell, the Tennessee Assessment Manual provided that special purpose properties are valued in use and the cost approach generally constitutes the appropriate methodology.
+As previously noted in Section V, Part A, that manual is no longer one of the manuals approved by the Board.
+At this point in time, it is simply unclear whether special-purpose and limited-market properties will continue to be valued in use.

-It has also been held that limited-market properties must be valued in use.
+Notwithstanding the foregoing, assessors should be aware of two rulings often cited in appeals involving these type properties.
+First, it was held that limited-market properties, like special-purpose properties, must be valued in use.
 See UCAR Carbon Co., Inc. (AJ, Montgomery County, Tax year 1994, Initial Decision and Order, April 12, 1995).
 That decision also discusses the difference between special-purpose and limited-market properties.

-Another ruling of possible interest is Teledyne Telemetry (AJ, Marshall County, Tax Year 2007, Initial Decision and Order, December 13, 2007) in which the administrative judge concluded that an industrial facility used to manufacture circuit boards did not constitute a special-purpose property.
+Second in Teledyne Telemetry (AJ, Marshall County, Tax Year 2007, Initial Decision and Order, December 13, 2007) the administrative judge concluded that an industrial facility used to manufacture circuit boards did not constitute a special-purpose property.